 CAUTION!
-Packets less than 64 bytes are considered undersized according to the Ethernet 802.3-2012 specification, and they are marked as undersized by the signal stat\tx\packet\small (for the transmit direction).
-Undersized packets may cause the core to lock up and must be avoided.
+Packets less than 64 bytes are considered undersized according to the Ethernet 802.3-2012 specification, and they are marked as undersized by the signal stat_tx_packet_small (for the transmit direction).
+Undersized packets might cause the core to lock up and must be avoided.